neudeeptech/Zpl-Label-Generator/README.md

 ## Features

-- **Feature 1:** You can add text labels.
+- **Feature 1:** You can add text/labels.
 - **Feature 2:** You can change font size,style and weight
 - **Feature 3:** You can Use diffrenet shapes,lines.
 - **Feature 4:** You can change the label page size with required width and height along with units like mm, cm, inch.
 - **Feature 5:** You can save your label as json and zpl file
 - **Feature 6:** You can add Barcode , QRcode , company logo/Image
-- **Feature 7:** You can retrive the saved label drawing  with opening the json file of label back on canvas in the editable drawing format.
+- **Feature 7:** You can retrive the saved label drawing by opening the json file of label back on canvas in the editable drawing format.

 ## Screenshots